 I did not realize just how difficult the Korean war was.
 To quote the site.
 “The memorial commemorates the sacrifices of the 5.8 million Americans who served in the U.S. armed services during the three-year period of the Korean War.
-The war was one of the most hard fought in our history.
-During its relatively short duration from June 25, 1950 to July 27, 1953, 36,574 Americans died in hostile actions in the Korean War theater.
+The war was one of the hardest fought in our history.
+During its relatively short duration from June 25, 1950, to July 27, 1953, 36,574 Americans died in hostile actions in the Korean War theater.
 Of these, 8,200 are listed as missing in action or lost or buried at sea.
-In addition 103,284 were wounded during the conflict.”
+In addition, 103,284 were wounded during the conflict.”

 The Vietnam Memorial

-As I listened the man tell the story of the Vietnam memorial and what had to happened to get it built, I was taken away.
-As a kid growing up I remember seeing the war on the TV.
+As I listened to the man tell the story of the Vietnam memorial and what had to happen to get it built, I was taken away.
+As a kid growing up I remember seeing the war on the TV.?
 I remember the body count, something they always talked about on TV.
-I remember how close my older brother came to going.
+I remember how close my older brother came to go.
 Back then we had a lottery system, it determined who went and who did not go.
 This was a war that tore the United States in two.
 The soldiers went where the president ordered them and yet they were somehow to blame.
 I have nothing but respect for our military and veterans who served.

 The Vietnam Memorial – The Controversy